TimIsOverpowered/twitch-recorder-go/README.md

 [Ffmpeg](https://ffmpeg.org/) If using ffmpeg download method (specify -ffmpeg (./twitch-recorder-go -ffmpeg))

 [Twitch](https://dev.twitch.tv/console) Register a Twitch app

+## Chat
+Create a chat.json file and compress it using [ZStandard](https://github.com/facebook/zstd)

+Specify -chat (./twitch-recorder-go -chat) to record chat

 ## Drive
 Ignore this, if you are not planning to upload to drive.